 Video Memory Requirements for Gaming

 Here are the approximate video memory requirements for gaming at different resolutions.
 It must be noted that in-game graphics settings and Anti-aliasing also impact video memory consumption.
-Also, different games may have different video memory requirements at the same resolution because each one of them is optimized differently and has different graphics engine and graphics details.
+Also, different games may have different video memory requirements at the same resolution because each one of them is optimized differently and has different graphics engines and graphics details.

 For 720p & 900p Gaming [2GB to 3GB]

 Well if you game at 720p or 900p settings at medium to high graphics settings with no AA then you will require 2GB to 3GB video memory.

 Check out: Best 2GB Graphics Cards for Gaming

 For 1080p Gaming [4GB to 6GB]

-For gaming at 1080p at high to very graphics settings with AA turned on, you will need 4GB to 6GB video memory.
+For gaming at 1080p at high to very graphics settings with AA turned on, you will need 4GB to 6GB of video memory.

 Check out: Best 4GB Graphics Cards for Gaming

 For 4K Gaming [8GB or higher]

 For 4K Gaming at Ultra Graphics Settings with everything turned on, you should go for a graphics card with 8GB or higher video memory.

 Check out: Best 8GB Graphics Cards for 4K Gaming

-How Fix Low Video Memory Issues in Games
+How to Fix Low Video Memory Issues in Games

 To fix low video memory issues in games you can do the following things: